Analytical representation for amplitudes and differential cross section of pp elastic scattering at 13 TeV: Other Models

 \subsection{Pomeron Models}

-Models based on Regge formalism are the most traditional in studies of hadronic scattering, giving connection for the $s$ and $t$ variables in observables of forward scattering for many hadronic systems.
-At high energies the dynamics is mainly formulated in terms of the exchange of one or two Pomerons and smaller contributions from Reggeons of non-zero spin and isospin.
-We here comment on some recent work \cite{DL2,DL3,Luna}.
+Models based on Regge formalism are traditional in studies of hadronic scattering, giving connection between the $s$ and $t$ variables in forward scattering for many hadronic systems in terms of kinematical forms called Regge trajectories.

-The unique quality and extended $|t|$ coverage of the 13 TeV data deserves a specific quantitative investigation.
-The KFK amplitudes read the data to identify the parts of the complex amplitude.
-We believe that similar accuracy can be obtained with proper structure and fine tuning of parameters in the two-Pomeron contribution in the Regge model \cite{DL2}, with observation on the location of zeros, the position and height of the dip.
-The introduction of a term for connection with the three-gluon exchange amplitude may test the sign of the real part for large $|t|$.

-The three-gluon contribution explains the difference in the dips of pp and ${\rm p\bar p} $ scattering at 53 GeV \cite{flavio1,flavio2}, where the magnitude at the dip is about $10^{-5} {\rm mb}/\GeV^2$ , while the magnitude of the dip at 13 TeV is 2000 times higher.
-For $\sqrt{s}$ in the TeV range \cite{KFK_1} the three-gluon efect appears in the region of very large $|t] \geq 4 ~\GeV^2$, not in the dip range.